FACTBOX-Key political risks to watch in Venezuela

 The opposition senses its best chance to unseat Chavez at

 the 2012 polls.
-It will hold its own primary vote in February
+It will hold a primary vote in February to pick

-to pick a single candidate to face him, posing a big test to
+a single candidate to face him, although it also poses a big

 What to watch: